 Have you ever found yourself emptying the trash at the end of the day?
 What about printing shipping labels, cleaning dishes, packing boxes, entering receipts or customer data, or loading trucks?
 (Or maybe all of these things?)
 And all this is on top of the work you do selling, responding to customers, completing that design or hiring a new employee.

-When I first talk with a business owner about working On their business, I often hear their frustration that they can’t free themselves up to do this strategic work.
-They feel like they're trapped working In it, and can’t stop doing it long enough to work On it.
-If you've worked with an EMyth business coach, you learned that strategic work is where you are defining results, while tactical work is about producing results.
-The examples listed above all fall into that tactical work.
+When I first talk with a business owner about working On their business, I often hear their frustration that they can’t free themselves up to do this Strategic Work.
+They feel like they're trapped working in it, and can’t stop doing it long enough to work on it.
+If you've worked with an EMyth Coach, you learned that Strategic Work is where you define results, while Tactical Work is about producing results.
+The examples listed above all fall under Tactical Work.